1. Blog

 Nevada

-Rock 'n' Roll Las Vegas Half Marathon logoRock ‘n’ Roll Las Vegas
+Rock ‘n’ Roll Las Vegas logoRock ‘n’ Roll Las Vegas

 Las Vegas, NV (Feb)

 It should come as no surprise the lone nighttime race on this list happens in Sin City.
-As the only private event to shut down the iconic Las Vegas Strip, Rock ‘n’ Roll Las Vegas offers an exclusive opportunity to experience its glitz and glamour.
-The race starts at sunset and travels the length of the Strip, with almost all of the route’s 13.1 miles being run on Las Vegas Blvd before returning for a Vegas-style finish alongside The Volcano at The Mirage.
-Finishers call RnR Vegas “an unforgettable experience” and “one of the most fun races that I have ever done,” although its late start time may present a singular circadian challenge for morning people or travelers from other time zones.
+As the only private event to shut down the entire Las Vegas Strip, Rock ‘n’ Roll Las Vegas offers an exclusive opportunity to savor its glitz and glamour.
+Starting at New York–New York Hotel & Casino, the lively procession travels the length of the Strip with almost all of the route’s 13.1 miles being run on Las Vegas Blvd before returning for a Vegas-style finish alongside The Bellagio.
+Finishers applaud RnR Vegas as “an unforgettable experience,” and “a party from start to finish,” calling it “one of the most fun races that I have ever done.”
 For runners in search of a high-energy half marathon experience, Viva Las Vegas!

 New Hampshire